 If you have been injured on the job as a steel worker in New York, you are not alone in your fight for compensation.
 Whether you are looking to file a workers' compensation claim, fight a denied claim, or hold someone else liable for their actions in civil court, a knowledgeable attorney can help you every step of the way.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, today at (212) 986-7353 to set up a free consultation.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, today at (212) 986-7353 to set up a free consultation.

 Steel workers tend to find themselves in dangerous environments, whether it be construction sites, tunnels or basements, or a workshop.
 These workspaces can be cramped, making it difficult for them to receive proper ventilation, or heavily exposed, oftentimes at great heights.
 This means that steel workers are at risk of suffering a wide variety of injuries in any number of accidents, almost always due to safety violations.
 Workers should always be provided with proper protective gear, such as masks, goggles, and gloves, as well as reliable equipment that is free of defects or broken parts.